Workshop on the improvement of the OECD 306 screening test

 This workshop will introduce the concepts and hands-on lab-based training so that any facilities interested in participating in a ring test will have the knowledge to do so.
 The workshop will consist of:

 • Half a day of the theory, concepts and scientific evaluation of cell concentration methods and enhanced tests.

 • Half a day of a practical demonstration of a cell concentration method for aqueous inocula (e.g. an enhanced OECD 306 test).

-A short discussion of the practice of the Marine BODIS test was also included.
+A short discussion of the practice of the Marine BODIS test will also be included.

-The Cefic-LRi sponsored workshop was delivered by the Eco 11 LRI team (Newcastle University and AstraZeneca) at the CEFAS (Centre for Environment, Fisheries & Aquaculture Science ) laboratories, Lowestoft, UK on the 17th and 18th February 2015.
+The Cefic-LRi sponsored workshop will be delivered by the Eco 11 LRI team (Newcastle University and AstraZeneca) at the CEFAS (Centre for Environment, Fisheries & Aquaculture Science ) laboratories, Lowestoft, UK on the 17th and 18th February 2015.

 For further information, or to register your interest in attending, please contact the ECETOC Secretariat at firstname.lastname@example.org by 5th January 2015.